-On the stays taking place in December, we celebrate the New Year as it should be celebrated, and on the summer stays, we celebrate the Swiss National Day of August 1, which is typical in the altitudes of these mountains.
+During stays taking place in December, we celebrate the New Year as it should be celebrated, and on the summer trips, we celebrate the Swiss National Day of August 1, which is typical in the altitudes of these mountains.

-In the Val d’Anniviers, to protect the presence of the black grouse, the moors of rhododendrons, blueberries, and juniper jungles within the wooded pasture were voluntarily conserved and preserved from the disturbances due to human activity.
+In Val d’Anniviers, to protect the black grouse, the moors of rhododendrons, blueberries, and juniper jungles within the wooded pasture were voluntarily conserved and preserved from the disturbances due to human activity.

-And when we became interested in the animals present in this valley in addition to the Black Grouse, we noticed a mountain populated with Ibex, Chamois, Foxes, Marmots, Martens, Grouse, Snow Partridges, Ermines, Weasels, Squirrels, Black Woodpeckers, European Green Woodpeckers, Great Spotted Woodpeckers, Kestrels and Badgers.
-You will be surprised at such an abundance and will wonder if these animals still exist in the valley.
+When you become interested in the animals present in this valley in addition to the black grouse, you’ll notice a mountain populated with ibex, chamois, foxes, marmots, martens, grouse, snow partridges, ermines, weasels, squirrels, black woodpeckers, European green woodpeckers, great spotted woodpeckers, kestrels and badgers.
+You will be surprised at such abundance and will wonder if these animals still exist in the valley.
 To which we will reply, yes.
 And none of these animals are on the list of endangered species.
 Even the grouse, which is the pride of the valley, is still abundant.

 - © OSI : Berggeist007/pixelio.de, Erich Keppler/pixelio.de, Sylvain ALLOMBERT

-And the Lynx and the Wolf in all this?
-Well they are everywhere, in Italy, in France, in Switzerland Vacation Camp
+And the lynx and wolf in all this?
+Well, they are everywhere: in Italy, in France, in Switzerland

 Switzerland Every year the NGO Objectif Sciences International offers several science camps in Valais, Switzerland, on different themes (fauna & flora, architecture, palaeontology, geology, drones...)
-You will find, at the following link, more information about our nature camps. , and ... they also circulate while crossing the Val d’Anniviers.
-If the trips on “Tailing the Animals” which are organized in this miraculous valley by Objectif Sciences International are intended to learn more about these emblematic species, the other holidays offered in the Val d’Anniviers will allow you to also to discover these other natural facets (geology and crystal mines, archaeology, climatology, glaciers, architecture ...).
+You will find, at the following link, more information about our nature camps. , and... they also circulate while crossing Val d’Anniviers.
+If the “Tailing the Animals” trips, which are organized in this miraculous valley by Objectif Sciences International, allow us to learn more about these emblematic species, the other camps offered in Val d’Anniviers will allow you to also discover its other natural facets (geology and crystal mines, archaeology, climatology, glaciers, architecture...).

-The main objective of this research project is to try to identify and evaluate populations of large fauna (Deer, Roe Deer, Chamois ...) in our study area, located in the mountains above our accommodation.
+The main objective of this research project is to try to identify and evaluate populations of large fauna (deer, roe deer, chamois...) in our study area, located in the mountains above our accommodations.
 To what purpose?
-Well, to participate in the Research Program Research Program Collaborate with scientific organizations.
+Well, to participate in the OSI BIODIVERSITA research program Research Program Collaborate with scientific organizations.
 Actively take part in participative science research programs.
-All this is possible with our plankton discovery sailing expedition. of OSI BIODIVERSITA on the evolution of biodiversity in the Val d’Anniviers in relation to the return of large predators.
-With the Wolf and Lynx being present at a short distance from the Val d’Anniviers, and given their current population dynamics, it is certain that their return to this valley will take place in a few years at most.
-This data collected throughout the winter will allow us to evaluate the evolution of large mammal populations before and after the return of large predators.
+All this is possible with our plankton discovery sailing expedition. on the evolution of biodiversity in Val d’Anniviers and the effect of the return of large predators.
+With the wolf and lynx being present at a short distance from Val d’Anniviers, and given their current population dynamics, it is certain that their return to this valley will take place in a few years at most.
+The data collected throughout the winter will allow us to evaluate the changes in large mammal populations before and after the return of large predators.

-This data will then be combined with the data collected during the summer of our stays [“On the lookout for Biodiversity”], in order to be able to evaluate the impact (positive or negative) of large predators on biodiversity, be it their impact on large mammals or on plants and insects.
+This data will then be combined with the data collected during [“On the Lookout for Biodiversity”] trips in the summer, in order to be able to evaluate the impact (positive or negative) of large predators on biodiversity, be it their impact on large mammals or on plants and insects.

-Finally, from a methodological point of view, it is a stay aimed at developing methods of monitoring large fauna that are effective and adapted even to groups of beginner-level but motivated people.
-Indeed, our very partial knowledge of the biodiversity in relation to which we live comes largely from the few specialists able to study it: developing citizen initiatives to study biodiversity is therefore a major aim!
+Finally, from a methodological point of view, it is a trip aimed at developing methods of monitoring fauna that are effective and adapted even to groups of beginner-level but motivated people.
+Indeed, our very partial knowledge of the biodiversity in our lives comes largely from the few specialists able to study it: developing citizen initiatives to study biodiversity is therefore a major aim!
 The more you know about biodiversity, the better.